 In The Brave and the Bold #11 a new Ultraman was shown, teaming up with Superman of New Earth and Mr. Mixyezpitelik of the Antimatter Universe to combat Megistus .
 In this version, Ultraman had a similar costume to Ultraman from Earth-3, but had the background of the previous Ultraman from the Antimatter Universe.
 He became stronger when exposed to Kryptonite (similar to the Pre-Crisis version), but the longer he stayed in Superman's universe the more he became like Superman.
 (He started to become weak against Kryptonite, etc.) This version was also shown to have a visible fear of Mixyezpitelik and would often warn the amused Superman not to disobey or provoke him.
 Ultraman was teleported back to his home universe at the end of The Brave and the Bold #12 .

-Editor's note: While this Ultraman could be a completely new and original version of the character, it is equally possible that the writers became confused with the history of Ultraman, and fused two separate versions of him together.
+Editor's note: While this Ultraman could be a completely new and original version of the character, it is equally possible that the writers became confused with his history, and fused two separate versions of him together.

 Major Story Arcs